lab11/socitrack/doc/Provisioning.md

 Follow the initial programming steps again.
 You will need to reprogram the nRF to take it out of calibration mode and reprogram the STM to include new calibration data.

+# Debugging

+To verify that the nodes are working, you can connect two JLink programmers to the board, one for each programming header (see above).
+Then open up four terminal windows and enter the following to connect to the STM using the *first* JLink (replace `XXXXXXXXX` with the serial number of the JLink connected to the left header):

+    Terminal 1: $    JLinkExe -Device STM32F091CC -if SWD -speed 4000 -RTTTelnetPort 9200 -SelectEmuBySN XXXXXXXXX

+    Terminal 2: $    telnet localhost 9200

+Do the same thing now for the nRF, whereby you enter the serial number of the *second* JLink programmer for `XXXXXXXXX`:

+    Terminal 3: $    JLinkExe -Device NRF52840_XXAA -if SWD -speed 4000 -RTTTelnetPort 9201-SelectEmuBySN XXXXXXXXX

+    Terminal 4: $    telnet localhost 9201

+In a second step, you can now connect to the controllers and start producing output:

+    Terminal 1: $    J-Link>connect
+                     J-Link>r

+    Terminal 3: $    J-Link>connect
+                     J-Link>r

+Now that you have successfully connected to both of the chips and reset them (using the second `r` command), it is time to execute the programs.
+To do so, **first start the STM and thereafter the nRF**; if you change the order, you will observe errors (white LED flashing) as the nRF tries to communicate with the STM during startup.
+To start the chips, simply enter:

+    Terminal 1: $    J-Link>g

+    <-- AFTER starting the STM in Terminal 1, you can then execute the command below in Terminal 3 to start the nRF -->

+    Terminal 3: $    J-Link>g

+Now, you should observe the startup debug output in the corresponding terminals 2 and 4:

+    Terminal 2: $    ----------------------------------------------
+                     INFO: Initialized RTT...
+                     INFO: Successfully loaded calibration values with EUI XX
+                     INFO: Connecting to host interface...
+                     [...]

+    Terminal 4: $    ----------------------------------------------
+                     INFO: Initializing nRF...
+                     INFO: Initialized software modules
+                     [...]

+In case you would like to restart the chips, simply enter `r` followed by `g` in the corresponding terminals 1 and 3.
+Make sure to **always first restart the STM before restarting the nRF**.

+To exit debugging, enter `qc` in terminals 1 and 3:

+    Terminal 1: $    J-Link>qc

+    Terminal 3: $    J-Link>qc